Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 | P            | Plausible          |
 | U            | Unable to verify   |

-There is a lot of information contained in this result.
+There is a lot of information contained in the result of this section.
 On speaking with verifiers, there is considerable bias towards using `Plausible` over `Unable to verify` when a record is plausible but cannot be verified.
-Considering this, it is clear that difficulty 3 & 4 taxa are considerably harder to verify.
+Considering such information, it is clear that difficulty 3 & 4 taxa are considerably harder to verify.

 It also seems that non-photographic recorders tend to record more of the common taxa than photographic, which is also expected.
 Surveys require that *all* taxa are recorded, not just interesting observations.